 If you’re thin on top, brush the whole thing straight back.
 If you still have some volume, feel free to give it a small part (like in the picture above).

 How short should you go on the sides?
 That’s up to you.
 Keep in mind, however, that shorter hair in dense places will help create the illusion of density in thin places.
 When you allow some light to strike your scalp in a dense spot, the thin spots don’t look so thin.

 When you style your pomp, use a hair dryer to bend it back.
 The air also gives your hair some volume.
 You don’t want it to lay slick.
 There should be some bounciness to it.
 Use a dry paste to control it.
 Do not use wax or anything that makes it appear wet.

 This style won’t hide a thinning hairline.
-In fact, it will completely expose any space or patchiness you have going on up front.
-But it’s tight and clean, and looks more like a style than a lack of options.
+It will completely expose any space or patchiness you have going on up front.
+However, it’s tight and clean and looks more like a style than a lack of options.

 If you opt for the short mohawk, keep your sides nice and tight to make the top look thicker.
 Use a bit of paste to give it volume and stand up a bit.
 Like always, don’t let it look wet.

 This style pairs great with a short beard.
 A beard gives you back some of the face-framing you lose with a weak hairline.

 There are a right way and a wrong way to do a combover.
 It only works if you still have a decent amount of hair.